Manuel Cros: Playing style

-Cros was a pure center-forward by the standards of the time: A physical wonder of enormous power who was called the Tiger, a relentless auctioneer "with the charge of a buffalo".
+Cros was a pure center-forward by the standards of the time.
+He was called the Tiger, a relentless auctioneer "with the charge of a buffalo".

 Managerial career

 After retiring Cros coached several modest clubs such as CE Manresa (1941–42), UE Sant Andreu (1946–47), and CD Atlético Baleares (1948–49).

 Legacy

 In 1967, Cros was awarded the silver medal by the Catalan Football Federation.
 Cros died in Barcelona on 1 February 1986, at the age of 84.

 Despite being considered the most emblematic player in the history of CE Europa, no one with a profound interest in Europa's history knew that Cros had scored the first pure hat-trick in the history of La Liga until recently when an article by the football magazine Don Balón published in 2007, while the club was celebrating its centenary, revealed this fact that allowed Europa to star again in the history of national football.

 On 26 March 2023, a plaque in memory of Manuel Cros Grau was unveiled in recognition of his sporting career in the passage located between Pau Alsina Street and Sardenya Street under the Nou Sardenya stadium.
 The event was attended by the councilor of the District of Gracia, Eloi Badia, the councilor of Nomenclàtor i Memòria of the District of Gracia, Àngels Tomás, as well as family and friends.